 - Trainers, Coaches and Staff who are at higher risk for severe illness from COVID-19 should avoid putting themselves at increased risk from contracting the disease.
 If you are at higher risk (please see Appendix E for guidance), please contact the club to make alternate arrangements for training/coaching of your teams. - Monitor your health for COVID-19 symptoms DAILY and refrain from participating in activities if you are symptomatic.
-See Appendix D for symptoms of COVID-19. - Take your temperature DAILY and refrain from participating in club activities if your temperature is > 100.3 degrees F. - Prior to participation in any event, trainers/coaches/staff should obtain verbal confirmation from each participating player that: - a) The player has not had any no close contact with a sick individual or anyone with a confirmed case of COVID-19 (see Appendix C). - b) The player has not had a documented case of COVID-19 in the last 14 days. - c) The player is not currently demonstrating or suffering from any ill symptoms. - Keep equipment clean and disinfect equipment after each day's activities.
-Seep Appendix F for protocol for cleaning equipment. - In the event a coach/trainer or player has a positive or suspected diagnosis for COVID-19, MUSC will follow the MUSC protocol for notification of a positive diagnoses of COVID-19 and contact tracing (see below).
+See Appendix D for symptoms of COVID-19. - Take your temperature DAILY and refrain from participating in club activities if your temperature is > 100.3 degrees F. - Prior to participation in any event, the responsible adult Trainer/Coach/Staff should conduct a Health-screening (see Appendix H) and confirm: - a) The player has not had any no close contact with a sick individual or anyone with a confirmed case of COVID-19 (see Appendix C). - b) The player has not had a documented case of COVID-19 in the last 14 days. - c) The player is not currently demonstrating or suffering from any ill symptoms. - d) The player does not currently have a fever in excess of 100.3 degrees F. - Keep equipment clean and disinfect equipment after each day's activities.
+Seep Appendix F for protocol for cleaning equipment. - Keep additional sanitizing hand gel available for use by players, in the event they do not have their own or run out. - Remind players to maintain good hygiene and wash hands regularly and use sanitizing gel. - In the event a trainer, coach, staff or player has a positive or suspected diagnosis for COVID-19, MUSC will follow the MUSC protocol for notification of a positive diagnoses of COVID-19 and contact tracing (see Appendix A).